Checking in

 Welcome back!

-If you clicked through the link on my old blog or Instagram feed, you have now – I hope happily – found the new home of my original Materialsmithing blog which originally appeared (and still lives for a time) on WordPress, and which I began many years ago in another lifetime.
+If you clicked through the link on my old blog or Instagram feed, you have now – I hope happily – found the new home of my Materialsmithing blog which originally appeared (and still lives for a time) on WordPress, and which I began many years ago in another lifetime.
 The interesting thing about creating content is that sometimes it has a life beyond the moment you created it in - and I am touched that there are still faithful readers out there who read what I wrote so many years ago, and who still keep in touch today.

 In this new home for Materialsmithing, you will find the “Best of the Best” of those old blogs, and I hope to get in the practice of writing and posting new content and new artworks here more often than in the past, but as you all know, life gets busy for a busy working artist, so no promises, eh?